SCHarish/LibraryManagement/README.md

 * You can view the tables by accessing the URL [http://locahost:8082](http://localhost:8080/h2-console/) Use the username as "sa" and password as "password" to connect.
 <img width="814" alt="image" src="https://user-images.githubusercontent.com/25337840/183438806-d35b88e8-a549-43dd-9c78-83cddb5bb2b4.png">

-* You can also use the postman collection to test the API https://www.postman.com/collections/89e1500bb70a8baa0694
+* You can also use this postman collection to test the API https://www.postman.com/collections/89e1500bb70a8baa0694

 * For the Bulk import API, use the <b>sample.csv</b> added to this repository.